raspberrypilearning/burping-jelly-baby/worksheet.md

     mkdir jellybaby
     ```

-1. Enter the folder with `cd jellybaby`
+1. Enter the folder with `cd jellybaby`.

-    We're going to need a burping sample sound file for this project so we'll use one from Sonic Pi.
+    We're going to need a burping sample sound file for this project, so we'll use one from Sonic Pi.

 1. Make a copy of Sonic Pi's sound of a burp with the following command: